vrichter/gruppenkasse-docs/faq-pitfalls-en.md

 ### There are no names and currencies in my form.
 What do I do?

 You can add them in the *overview* sheet or using the *other* fields in the form.
-The form will then be automatically updated after a reload. *This may need some seconds of time.*
+The form can then be updated using Add-ons->Gruppenkasse->Update form. *This may need some seconds of time and a reload of the form.*

 ### How do I remove a name or curency from my form and sheets?

 You will need to remove it from all responses in the response sheet and the overview sheet.
-Otherwise it will automagically be readded.
+Otherwise it will automagically be readded when *Update form* is trigered.

 ## Pittfalls